 Prof. Barton H. Hamilton

 I am the Robert Brookings Smith Distinguished Professor of Entrepreneurship at the Olin Business School, Washington University in St. Louis.
-I am also the Director of the Koch Center for Family Business at Olin.
+I am also the Research Director of the Koch Center for Family Business at Olin.
 Before coming to Olin, I was a professor at McGill University.

 I am an economist who conducts research in the fields of entrepreneurship, healthcare, personnel economics, and strategy.
 I also teach in these areas at the undergraduate, MBA, and PhD levels.

 I have also consulted with many organizations and particularly enjoy working with entrepreneurs.